 The division of web roles across the university is as follows:

 The Office of Marketing and Communications will grant CMS access only to those who have completed approved training modules.
-Ownership of content does not imply permission to directly edit it; the number of editors will be held to a manageable amount in order to ensure the most well-versed users are handling updates.
+Ownership of content does not imply permission to directly edit it.
+The number of editors will be held to an amount that ensures the most well-versed users are handling updates.
+Minimum users with maximum experience.
 Criteria will be based on factors such as:

 Omni CMS tutorials are centrally hosted by Modern Campus.
 The full training library is available at all times and live orientations/refreshers are offered monthly.
 Custom tutorials will be supplied by the Web Administrator as required.

 All new or revised web pages and other web resources -- published, hosted, or otherwise provided by the university -- must comply with Web Content Accessibility Guidelines (WCAG) 2.1 .

 Editors are responsible for implementing accessible content on their site.
 An overview of effective strategies can be found by visiting WebAIM.

 Utilize the tools in the CMS to present your information, it provides a built-in accessibility check.
 If your page fails the accessibility check, your edits will not publish.

 Do not upload PDFs unless it is impossible to present your information in web page format.
 Non-compliant or non-essential PDFs may be removed from a site at any time without notice.

 Offices requiring official archiving will need to have a primary records retention plan that follows records schedules outlined in Policy 4.003 - Records and Information Management.
 The website is not a records management/retention tool.
 General web retention guidelines include:

 Departments are encouraged to indicate on a webpage when more archives are available, and include the contact information needed for obtaining those.
 In order to maintain content that meets this policy, all content should be reviewed by stakeholders annually.
 Expired content, or archives which haven’t been updated in 2 years or more, should be removed from the site.